7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Optional: Add extra weight if needed (a book or another tray)

-Step 6: Germination Phase (2-4 Days)
+Step 6: Germination Phase (2 to 4 Days)

 - Place the tray in a dark location (closet, cabinet, or dark shelf)

-- Mist seeds twice daily - morning and evening
+- Mist seeds twice daily, morning and evening

 - Check progress daily